Models of random subtrees of a graph: Survey of models of random subtrees of a graph

 \ben

 \een

-\begin{conj} $w(t_n)/n^{\alpha}$ converges in distribution for $\alpha\in[0.50,0.55]$. \end{conj} The simulations suggest that, either $\beta$ exists but the sizes of the simulated trees are not large enough to estimate it, or there does not exist any such $\beta$ (a correction term like $(\log n)^\gamma$ may be needed).
-However, the curves \eref{fig:dladqdqtf} show that the empirical cumulative function of $ d_{ t_n}({\bf r},{\bf v})/n^\beta$ are really close for the simulated $n$ for some $\beta$, so that it can be guess that $d_{t_n}({\bf r},{\bf v})/a_n$ should converge for some $(a_n)$ to a non trivial limit.
+\begin{conj} $w(t_n)/n^{\alpha}$ converges in distribution for some $\alpha\in[0.50,0.55]$. \end{conj} The simulations suggest that either $\beta$ exists but the sizes of the simulated trees are not large enough to estimate it, or there does not exist any such $\beta$ (a correction term like $(\log n)^\gamma$ may be needed).
+However, the curves \eref{fig:dladqdqtf} show that the empirical cumulative function of $ d_{ t_n}({\bf r},{\bf v})/n^\beta$ are really close for the simulated $n$ for some $\beta$, so that it can be guessed that $d_{t_n}({\bf r},{\bf v})/a_n$ should converge for some $(a_n)$ to a non-trivial limit.

 \NewModel{The minimal weighted subtree}{MWS} {Consider the subtree tree ${\bf t}_n(\mu)$ of $G$ with $n$ edges and minimal weight among those with $n$ edges.}